mulle-concurrent/mulle-concurrent/dox/API_POINTERARRAY.md

 struct mulle_concurrent_pointerarrayenumerator  mulle_concurrent_pointerarray_enumerate( struct mulle_concurrent_pointerarray *array)
 ```

-Enumerate a pointerarray.
+Enumerate a pointerarray (0 to n-1).
 This works reliably even in multi-threaded
 environments.
 The enumerator itself should not be shared with other
 threads though.